nostr-smart-contract/.github/profile/README.md

 ## Purpose

-- Facilite interation between Nostr and Bitcoin protocols
+- Facilite interaction between Nostr and Bitcoin protocols
 - Use Bitcoin script native without need soft forks or buzz words
 - Use L2s as Lightning Network